openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ## Alternatives

-### Using MicroShift greenboot healthcheck to decide whether to backup or restore
+### Deciding to backup or restore based on MicroShift health, rather than system's

-Although system might be unhealthy due to reasons unrelated to MicroShift, it cannot make decision to backup or restore depending on the healthcheck rather than on green/red scripts.
+Although system might be unhealthy due to reasons unrelated to MicroShift, MicroShift data must be aligned with current ostree commit at all times.
-This is because device as a whole must go forward or rollback.
+Therefore decision to backup or restore must be based on overall system health.

-In situation when MicroShift is healthy and system is not, MicroShift's healthcheck would persist backup.
+Otherwise, if MicroShift is healthy and system is not, MicroShift's healthcheck would persist backup.
 This could result in a situation when system rollback to previous ostree commit, which might feature different set of Kubernetes applications running on top of MicroShift resulting in running application that should not run.

 ### Performing backup on shutdown

-Reasons for backing up MicroShift's data on boot rather on shutdown:
-- Smaller risk of backup process being killed or shutdown not waiting for backup to finish, therefore greater confidence that backup will happen.
-- Easier integration
-  - As a part of MicroShift's pre-run procedure (executed just before MicroShift) result of backup will be more noticeable because MicroShift won't start (as opposed to it failing during shutdown).
-  - Running backup on shutdown will require to setup new systemd units that will run before shutdown.
-  - Running backup on boot (pre-run) means it could be contained within existing `microshift.service` (as `ExecStartPre`) - but it might make more sense to have separate service file.
-- Copy-on-Write was chosen as backup strategy meaning that it won't perform any version specific procedures.
-  - Even if such procedures would be executed, in case of MicroShift upgrade, new version must be able to read data of older version in order to perform storage migration.
+Backing up on shutdown presents bigger set of risks (although individual severity of the risks was not assessed):

+- Greater chance for being killed or shut down happening before backup finishes.
+- MicroShift does not provide any alerting, so backup failure could be easily missed when happening just before shutdown (next boot start would need to handle that).

 ### Supporting downgrades (going from X.Y to X.Y-1...)

 Decision to not support downgrades is based on following:
 - Greatly increased effort of maintenance, testing, and more challenges to ensure quality with negligible gain
 - Binaries cannot be amended after releases, so only way to specify allowed downgrades would be by documenting them and requiring administrator to consult the documentation.
 - Process would be unsymmetrically more difficult than upgrade, consider:
   - Version A supports `v2`
   - Version B supports `v1` and `v2`
   - Version C supports `v1`
   - To downgrade from version A to C
     - Shutdown ostree commit A, boot commit B
     - Instruct MicroShift to just downgrade data from `v2` to `v1`, without running cluster (to not make migration too long)
     - Persist metadata that version C will accept
     - Shutdown ostree commit B, boot commit C
     - MicroShift C would validate metadata to make sure it's compatible
-- Stemming from previous bullet - version metadata would need to go beyond simple MicroShift version of X.Y.Z to not only tracking versions of all resources, but perhaps versions of the embedded components as well.
+- Consequence of previous bullet - version metadata would need to go beyond simple MicroShift version of X.Y.Z to not only tracking versions of all resources, but perhaps versions of the embedded components as well.
   It could be a case of internal implementation details that would support newer and older behavior in newer version, but result in bugs when going back to older version.

 ### Alternative backup methods